+Note: as of October 2017, the Canvas theme is retired and is no longer available to buy.
 I’ve used Canvas as the basis for a few WordPress projects now.
 It is the main theme produced by WooThemes, and it is powered by their WooFramework.
-Like the Genesis framework, I’ve found some things I really like about it and others I don’t, which I’ll share in this post.
-Canvas theme loves The Canvas… Continue Reading Working with the Canvas theme for WordPress – pros and cons
+Like the Genesis framework, I’ve found some things I really like… Continue Reading Working with the Canvas theme for WordPress – pros and cons

 I’ve just reached my first anniversary in business for myself.
 It’s been an interesting ride!
 I thought I would share a few insights I’ve learned along the way in my journey as a freelance website designer.
 1. Be open to learning new things, always As far as web design goes, there is no point at which anyone can… Continue Reading Lessons learned from a year in business as a freelance web designer